Uddingston Grammar School

-Uddingston Grammar School is a mainstream state school, The school is located in Uddingston, South Lanarkshire, Scotland.
+Uddingston Grammar School is a mainstream state school in Uddingston, South Lanarkshire, Scotland.
 It is one of 17 secondary schools operated by South Lanarkshire Council.
 Its motto is 'Virtute Crescam' which means 'May I grow in moral excellence'.

 The school was opened in August 1884, with its buildings located next to Uddingston railway station.
 In 2009, Uddingston Grammar moved to a new campus nearby (on the site of its former playing fields) as part of South Lanarkshire Council's school modernisation programme; the oldest of the existing buildings was converted into apartments as part of a residential development.

 The school's catchment area includes the communities of Uddingston, Bothwell, Birkenshaw, Tannochside, Viewpark and recently parts of Newton in Cambuslang.

 The school's roll is approximately 1175 pupils as of September 2013, with approximately 90 teaching staff (FTE).

 House groups

 The school is divided into seven house groups: Arran, Bute, Lewis, Mull, Orkney, Harris and Skye, named after islands in Scotland.

-Previously there were four house groups: named Clyde, Douglas, Dechmont, and Calder after Scottish rivers.
+Previously there were five house groups: named Clyde, Douglas, Kelvin, Dechmont and Calder after Scottish rivers.